Showing Out (Get Fresh at the Weekend): Background

 The single's B-side, "System", was originally intended to be the duo's debut release, but after getting to know the sisters, Pete Waterman felt that the song was too soft for their personalities and halted the single's pressing.
 Mike Stock then wrote "Showing Out (Get Fresh at the Weekend)" for the duo, influenced by the Chicago garage house sound.
 "It became very clear that the tracks were being written around us, for us, and they were feeding off us," Kim Appleby said of the creative process with Stock Aitken Waterman after "System" was replaced by "Showing Out".

 The image that Mel and Kim projected in the song's video and on the second version of the single sleeve was decided when Kim wore a hat and harem pants to an appearance at London nightclub The Hippodrome.
 Supreme Records managing director Nick East decided on the spot that her look would be used to define the act.
 "He looked at me and he said that's the image," Kim said.
 The synthesised male voice performing middle 8 bridge section of "Showing Out" was revealed to be Mike Stock by Kim Appleby, during a series she presented with Midge Ure for BBC Four called, Smashing Hits!
 The 80s Pop Map of Britain and Ireland.

 Critical reception

 In a review published in Record Mirror, James Hamilton complimented "the tightly chanted "house"-tempoed 0-119 3/4 bpm topside [which] has a catchy "get fresh at the week-end" hookline".

 Impact and legacy

 Retrospectively, in 2021, British magazine Classic Pop ranked "Showing Out (Get Fresh at the Weekend)" at number three on their list of the "Top 40 Stock Aitken Waterman Songs".
 In 2023, Alexis Petridis of The Guardian listed the song at number three in his "Stock Aitken Waterman's 20 greatest songs – ranked!", adding: "A pop-facing response to early house music, minimal and slightly disjointed, it's more a series of hooks strung together than a song, but it really works."
+In 2025, Thomas Edward of Smooth Radio ranked the song eighth in his list of "Stock Aitken Waterman's 15 greatest songs, ranked".